-Thermage CPT (Comfort Pulse Technology) is a non-invasive procedure that tightens and contours skin without surgery or injections.
-Using radio frequency to deeply heat the lower layers of skin (dermis), Thermage stimulates and tightens existing collagen, as well as activates new collagen growth.
-The CPT technology is the latest version of Thermage delivering more consistant results in non-surgical skin tightening.
+Thermage CPT (Comfort Pulse Technology) is a non-invasive procedure that helps to tighten and contour skin without surgery or injections.
+Using radio frequency to deeply heat the lower layers of skin (dermis), Thermage helps stimulate and tighten existing collagen, as well as can activate new collagen growth.
+The CPT technology is the latest version of Thermage delivering more consistent results in non-surgical skin tightening.

 At Chrysalis Rejuvenation Clinic, we administer Thermage to treat these concerns:

 - Loose skin on the face, such as sagging jowls, eyelids, crow’s feet and fine wrinkles

 - Loose skin on the abdomen, due to past pregnancies or weight loss

 - Loose skin nearly anywhere on the body due to aging or weight loss: arms, knees, buttocks, hands, etc.

 - Cellulite, particularly on the buttocks